 sudo git clone --branch 14.0 --depth 1 https://www.github.com/odoo/odoo /opt/odoo/odoo-server

 Change the file ownership to the odoo user.

 sudo chown -R odoo:odoo /opt/odoo/odoo-server

-It’s a good practice to create the Python virtual environment for isolating applications.
-Create an virtual environment with the following commands:
+It’s a good practice to create a Python virtual environment for isolating applications.
+Create a virtual environment with the following commands:

 python3 -m venv venv